ssadras/V.P.V.A-ver-ANNA/README.md

 update : now with e-mail assistant ... send your mails right from the ANNA

-update : now HANA is faster and smarter
+update : now ANNA is faster and smarter

 update : now ANNA is faster and smarter